-All balances and values in the current and prior periods are in millions of U.S. dollars, except shares and per-share amounts.
+All balances and values in the current and prior periods are in million of U.S. dollars, except shares and per-share amounts.

 The accompanying Unaudited Interim Consolidated Financial Statements do not include certain footnotes and financial presentation normally required on an annual basis under U.S. GAAP.
-Therefore, these interim financial statements should be read in conjunction with the Consolidated Financial Statements in the Company's Annual Report on Form 20-F for the year ended
+Therefore, these interim financial statements should be read in conjunction with the Consolidated Financial Statements in the Company's Annual Report on Form 20-F for the year ended December 31, 2007.